Links on Android Authority may earn us a commission. Learn more.

-The Fitbit Sense and the Versa 3 were launched together, and there actually aren’t many differences between the two as far as the basics are concerned.
-The design and build quality are practically identical, you get the same screen on both, and the smartwatch features are the same on both.
+The Fitbit Sense and the Versa 3 were launched together, and there actually aren’t many differences between the two.
+The design and build quality are practically identical, you get the same screen on both, and smartwatch features are consistent.
 The Versa 3 is available with a few different strap combinations, but you can always switch what you get with the Sense if there’s one you particularly like.

 Don’t miss: Fitbit Versa 3 review

 The Versa 3 covers all the essential health and fitness tracking features as well.
 It comes with an SpO2 sensor, built-in GPS, and even gets the new skin temperature sensor.
-The only extras you get with the Sense are the ECG monitor and the EDA sensor.
+The only extras you get with the Sense are an ECG monitor and an EDA sensor.
 Given the similarities in design and hardware, you can expect similar performance and battery life with both.

-The features you need and your budget are ultimately going to be the deciding factor between the two.
+For most users, budget and advanced health features are ultimately going to be the deciding factors.
 If the new form of stress tracking and ECG are must-haves, the Sense is a no-brainer.
 However, you can save between $70 and $100 with the Fitbit Versa 3, and you’re not really making a significant compromise regarding the overall experience.

 For most people, we recommend buying the Fitbit Versa 3 over the Sense.